 The health justice movement leverages law and policy to advance health equity.
 In recent years, it has gained tremendous traction, especially due to the COVID-19 pandemic’s spotlight on health disparities.
 In tandem, the access to justice movement is progressing with the advancement of major federal, state, and local legislation and initiatives.
 However, the movements have been running on parallel tracks, and their connections have been under-examined.
 This Article puts the two movements and bodies of scholarship squarely in dialogue with one another.

 True access to justice cannot be attained without leveraging law and policy in pursuit of health equity.
 There can be no justice for those who lack an equal opportunity to achieve health and well-being.
 This Article offers a new model for access to justice interventions defined by adherence to three core principles of health justice.
 To further health equity, access to justice strategies must (1) facilitate enforcement of extant laws; (2) elevate the power of affected individuals and communities; and (3) advance structural law and policy reform.
 Informed by the health justice framework, this model will allow the access to justice movement to realize its ultimate aspiration of social equality and provide for a healthier nation.

 Columbia Human Rights Law Review, Vol. 53, No. 2, Pp. 517-581.

 Scholarly Commons Citation

-Cannon, Yael, "Access to Justice in Furtherance of Health" (2020).
+Cannon, Yael, "Closing the Health Justice Gap: Access to Justice in Furtherance of Health Equity" (2021).
 Georgetown Law Faculty Publications and Other Works.
 2394.